Connected

 "It's poetry," she said and then gave me a blank look as though expecting me to fill in the gaps.

-"I can't help it, Wonder."
-I said.
-"When my fingers touch the keyboard, I feel this compulsion to write something ====what and what?
-But I can control it.
+"I can't help it, Wonder," I said.
+"When my fingers touch the keyboard, I feel this compulsion to write something--what's the word?
+Never mind, the important thing is that I can control it.
 I just have to be rigorously vigilant."

 To quickly change the subject before she could get a toe-hold, I said, "This story is 756 words long!
 Imagine--an entire story in less than 800 words."